Robert K. Crane: Career

-Discovery of cotransport

 In the 1950s, Crane played a central role in establishing that glucose transport into the cell was the first step in glucose metabolism and its control.
 He demonstrated that neither the phosphorylation-dephosphorylation mechanism nor other covalent reactions accounted for glucose transport in the intestine.

 In August 1960, in Prague, Crane presented for the first time his discovery of the sodium-glucose cotransport as the mechanism for intestinal glucose absorption.
 Cotransport was the first ever proposal of flux coupling in biology and was the most important event concerning carbohydrate absorption in the 20th century.

-Application in oral rehydration therapy

 Crane's discovery of cotransport led directly to the development of oral rehydration therapy.
 This treatment counterbalances the loss of water and electrolytes caused by cholera via a glucose containing salt solution that accelerates water and electrolyte absorption.
 This is possible because cholera does not interfere with sodium-glucose cotransport.

 Oral rehydration therapy saves the lives of millions of cholera patients in underdeveloped countries since the 1980s.
 In 1978, The Lancet wrote: "the discovery that sodium transport and glucose transport are coupled in the small intestine, so that glucose accelerates absorption of solute and water, was potentially the most important medical advance this century."

-Applications in pharmaceutical drugs

 Crane's discovery is also used in blockbuster drugs, such as the SSRI Prozac, which treat depression by inhibiting the Na/serotonin cotransporters in the brain.
 Furthermore, major pharmaceutical companies are developing inhibitors of the Na/glucose cotransporters to treat diabetes and obesity.